Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 The parallel steps (where these are most often observed, due to sheer numbers) each have checker scripts that will detect these (and other) task failures for ease of resubmission.

-### Deprecated batching workflow

-The initial release of this workflow included a method to scale by batching, on Ronin/AWS and Gadi.
-This method is not recommended as it has inherent batch effects that are difficult to resolve.
-Batch correction steps were not included in the workflow.
-The instructions have been retained in [Deprecated_RoninAWS](https://github.com/Sydney-Informatics-Hub/Scalable-DiaNN/tree/cali-dev/Deprecated_RoninAWS).

 ## User guide